Ayaan Hirsi Ali

 Nomad: From Islam to America (2010) and Heretic: Why Islam Needs a Reformation Now (2015) became bestsellers.

-Ali was a central figure in New Atheism since its beginnings.
+Ali was a central figure in New Atheism from its beginnings.
 She announced her conversion to Christianity in 2023.
-Critics have accused Hirsi Ali of being Islamophobic or neo-orientalist and question her scholarly credentials "to speak authoritatively about Islam and the Arab world", saying she promotes the notion of a Western "civilizing mission".
+Non-Western critics have accused Hirsi Ali of adhering to alleged ideologies of “Islamophobia” or “neo-orientalism” and have questioned her scholarly credentials "to speak authoritatively about Islam and the Arab world", saying she promotes the notion of a supposed Western "civilizing mission".
 Hirsi Ali is married to Scottish-American historian Niall Ferguson.
-The couple are raising their sons in the United States, where she became a citizen in 2013.
+The couple are raising their sons in the United States, where she became a citizen on 25 April 2013.

 Early life

-Hirsi Ali was born Ayaan Hirsi Magan in Mogadishu, Somalia on 13 November 1969.
+Hirsi Ali was born Ayaan Hirsi Magan in Mogadishu, Somali Democratic Republic, on 13 November 1969.
 Her father, Hirsi Magan Isse, was a Sunni Muslim of Somalia's Darod clan who had attended Columbia University in New York.
 A prominent member of the Somali Salvation Democratic Front and a leading figure in the Somali Revolution, her father was imprisoned due to his opposition to Siad Barre's Communist government the year Ayaan was born.
 Hirsi Ali's father was an intellectual, a dissident and a devout Muslim who had studied abroad and he was opposed to female genital mutilation; while he was imprisoned, Hirsi Ali's grandmother had a man perform the procedure on her, when Hirsi Ali was five years old.
 According to Hirsi Ali, she was fortunate that her grandmother could not find a woman to do the procedure, as the mutilation was "much milder" when performed by men.

 After her father escaped from prison, he and the family left Somalia, going to Saudi Arabia, Ethiopia, and finally Kenya, where they lived for ten years.
-There he established a comfortable upper-class life for them.
+There he established a comfortable upper-middle-class life for them.
 Hirsi Ali attended the English-language Muslim Girls' Secondary School.
 By the time she reached her teens, Saudi Arabia was funding religious education in numerous countries and its religious views were becoming influential among many Muslims.
 A charismatic religious teacher, trained under this aegis, joined Hirsi Ali's school.
 She inspired the teenage Ayaan, as well as some fellow students, to adopt the more rigorous Saudi Arabian interpretations of Islam, as opposed to the more relaxed versions then current in Somalia and Kenya.
 Hirsi Ali said later that she had long been impressed by the Qur'an and had lived "by the Book, for the Book" throughout her childhood.